docs.rodeo

 Description

-The keys and the values stored with localStorage are always in the UTF-16 string format, which uses two bytes per character.
+The keys and the values stored with localStorage are in the {{glossary("UTF-16")}} string format.
 As with objects, integer keys are automatically converted to strings.

 localStorage data is specific to the protocol of the document.
 In particular, for a site loaded over HTTP (e.g., http://example.com), localStorage returns a different object than localStorage for the corresponding site loaded over HTTPS (e.g., https://example.com).